7 Best Tail Spend Management Tools of 2026

 6. Fairmarkit

 Fairmarkit uses AI to automatically solicit competitive bids for smaller purchases that procurement teams typically ignore.
-The platform changes the economics of competitive sourcing by automating the entire RFQ process, making it practical to seek multiple quotes for purchases that wouldn't justify manual sourcing time.
+The platform automates the entire RFQ process so competitive sourcing becomes practical for purchases that wouldn't justify manual sourcing time.

 Pros: